 You can view all 'Wakelet' event reports of past CPG meetings, including photos, tweets and presentations for download, at the STP Wakelet page.

-Further details of CPG meetings will be circulated via bulletin and posted on the CPG webpage on our website.
+Further details of CPG meetings will be circulated via e-bulletin and posted on this page.

 Minutes & Annual Reports

 Minute of the Meeting 9 September 2020 (Draft) (Word)

 CPG Annual Return Form 2018 - 2019 (Word)

 Minute of the Meeting 4 March 2020 (Word)

 Minute of the Meeting 4 September 2019 (Word)

 Minute of the Meeting 13 March 2019 (Word)